RishabhRD/rs-stl/docs/how_to_use.md

 # How to use

-## Ranges
+## Traversal

-### Basic Traversal
+### Forward Traversal

+It requires data structure to implement `Collection` trait.

-Let's first understand, how to traverse range with accessing elements:
+Let's first understand, how to traverse collection with accessing elements:

 immutable: